 - Negotiating a sentence reduction.

-Call or text Gounaris Abboud today at 937-222-1515 to learn how our aggressive, compassionate, and dedicated criminal defense lawyers could help you preserve your freedom.
+Contact us online or call us at 937-222-1515 to learn how our aggressive, compassionate, and dedicated criminal defense lawyers could help you preserve your freedom.